bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ![portainer_local_dashboard](doc/portainer_local_dashboard.png)

-Stacks will display the list of stacks, if we click on `dynamic-reverse-proxy`, we can view a list of containers in this particular stack and manage (start, stop, kill, restart, pause, resume and remove) all the containers.
+Stacks will...well...display the list of stacks, if we click on `dynamic-reverse-proxy`, we can view all the containers of this particular stack and manage them (start, stop, kill, restart, pause, resume and remove).

 ![portainer_stacks](doc/portainer_stacks.png)

-This toolset seems very powerful and complete, offers a handful of monitoring and administation features, but we will not explain much more about it, the UI is pretty and easy to use and the [Portainer documentation]() is also a good starting point to seek resources.
+This toolset seems very powerful and complete, offers a handful of monitoring and administration features, but we will not explain much more about it, the UI is pretty and easy to use and the [Portainer documentation]() is also a good starting point to seek resources.

-> TODO : How much details?
-Do we explain how to duplicate a container, create a new one and all the options available?